 Miya Paolucci, Country Chair, Engie Group

-Cordi O’Hara, President, National Grid Electricity Distribution, National Grid
+Cordi O’Hara OBE, President, National Grid Electricity Distribution, National Grid

 Stuart Payne, Chief Executive, North Sea Transition Authority